gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-12.md

 And there is no off button, and it is stuck on repeat.
 I do not appreciate repeat.

-But I do really *know* only one song: Trollmor. [[The-Baby-Son]] knows it now as well, and approximately 72 variations of it.
+But I do really *know* only one song: Trollmor. [[The-Baby-Son]] knows it now as well, and approximately 72 variation s of it.
 I am quite the lullaby jazz-improvisationalist, because, as I mentioned, I do not appreciate repeat.

-I sit down to write this just after I have handed an incosolable bundle of joy to The Woman because I caught myself restarting the improvisational humming of [[The Trollmor Theme]].
+I sit down to write this just after I have handed an [[incosolable bundle of joy]] to The Woman because I caught myself restarting the improvisational humming of [[The Trollmor Theme]].

 To my self.